Joao-Bernardo/IBMQ_AWARDS/README.md

 https://www.youtube.com/watch?v=VuZNc3Ej0ME&t

-If you want to instal this game on your Desktop, follow the steps on the video below!
+If you want to install this game on your Desktop, follow the steps on the video below!

 https://www.youtube.com/watch?v=3koUgjw_Nh4